imranmd/Web_Fundamentals_Reading_Material/NodeJS/06_NodeJS_With_MySql/01_Setup_MySql_in_Node.md

 Replace `app.js` with the name of your main application file.

-## Step 5: Connect to MongoDB

-With the setup complete, your Express.js application should now be able to connect to MongoDB using the specified connection URL and database name.

-You can now define MongoDB schemas, create models, and perform various database operations using `mongoose` in your Express.js application.
-Refer to the `mongoose` documentation for more details on working with MongoDB data.

-Your Express.js application is now connected to MongoDB, and you can start building features that require database interaction.
+Your Express.js application is now set up to connect to a MySQL database, execute queries, and serve data to clients.
+You can extend this setup to include more complex database operations and additional routes as your project requires.